 10. Concern with the future generations of scientists manifested by teaching the ethical standards and norms to one’s students and subordinates;

 11. Courage in challenging views which contradict scientific knowledge and practices contravening the principles of scientific reliability.

-4) The authorship of a publication must be based exclusively on the creative and substantial contribution to the research, i.e. taking an active part in initiating a scientific idea, creating the concept and research planning, also the significant contribution to collecting and analyzing data, interpretation of the findings, drafting and writing an article, or its critical proofreading focused on its intellectual content;
+4. The authorship of a publication must be based exclusively on the creative and substantial contribution to the research, i.e., on taking an active part in initiating a scientific idea, creating the concept and research planning, also the significant contribution to collecting and analysing data, interpreting the findings, drafting and writing an article, or its critical proofreading focused on its intellectual content;

 All authors accept a full responsibility for the published content, unless otherwise specified (e.g. they are responsible for a particular part of the research in the area of their specialty).
 It is required that the authors’ affiliation should be accompanied by the character of their contribution;